King George II (1727 - 1760)

 Succeeded by: his grandson George III

 George II was born in Hanover the son of George I and Sophia of Celle.
-He married Caroline of Brandenburg-Ansbach in 1705 an attractive and intelligent women, and they had 9 children.
+He married Caroline of Brandenburg-Ansbach in 1705 an attractive and intelligent woman, and they had 9 children.
 In 1708 he took part in the Battle of Oudenarde in Belgium against the French.

 His father became King George I of England in 1714 and he became Prince of Wales.
 However his father’s treatment of his mother whom he had imprisoned left son George with a hatred of his father and they regularly quarrelled.
 He was even put under arrest by his father who excluded him from public ceremonies.
 When his father died in 1727 he became King George II and set about changing his father’s policies.
 Walpole was expected to be dismissed but survived on the intervention of Queen Caroline.